dart-archive/www.dartlang.org/src/site/tools/pub/publishing.markdown

 Package has 0 warnings.
 {% endprettify %}

-To publish your package for reals, remove the `--dry-run` argument:
+When you're ready to publish your package, remove the `--dry-run` argument:

-{% prettify sh %}
+{% prettify none %}
 $ pub publish
 {% endprettify %}

-After your package has been successfully uploaded to [pub.dartlang.org](https://pub.dartlang.org/), any Pub user will be able to download it or depend on it in their projects.
+After your package has been successfully uploaded to [pub.dartlang.org](https://pub.dartlang.org/), any pub user will be able to download it or depend on it in their projects.
 For example, if you just published version 1.0.0 of your `transmogrify` package, then another Dart developer can add it as a dependency in their `pubspec.yaml`: